Latest Entry: 26.04.2021

 August 30, 163 days later: I finally made it to the Northern Terminus and finished the Pacific Crest Trail in the most gentle sunshine Washington could have offered.

-I've thru-hiked all 2650 miles / 4270 km of the PCT, from Mexico to Canada - in one continuous walk - and enjoyed almost every step of it.
+I've thru-hiked the whole 2650 miles / 4270 km in 6'351'193 steps of the PCT, from Mexico to Canada - in one continuous walk - and enjoyed almost every step of it.

 The total elevation change has been 420'880 feet / 128'284 m (more than 14 times the height of mt.
 Everest).